ProsperWorks/copper-sdk/docs/EXAMPLES.md

 After start the webpacker, use your browser to point to https://localhost:8080 and trust the ssl certificate.

-In your prosperworks web admin page, click the "Integration" in "Customize Prosperworks" section.
+In your copper web admin page, click the "Integration" in "Customize copper" section.
 Choose "Embedded Integration" tab and click "Add Integration" button.
 Give a name to the basic app and use "https://localhost:8080" as URL.
 In "Add to" section, choose at least one entity.
 Navigate to the entity page such as "Lead" and go to the detail view